Are you saving enough for retirement? If you are like most U.S. residents, probably not.

 According to their research, investors who saved 6 percent of their salaries in a portfolio split evenly between stocks and bonds starting at age 25 enjoyed a median portfolio balance at retirement of nearly $360,000.

 That figure fell to $237,000 for investors who waited until 35 to start investing and $128,000 for those who waited until age 45.

 The message here is simple: It is never too early to save for retirement.

 In fact, those workers in their 20s and early 30s might be especially well-suited for saving for retirement.
 It becomes more challenging to set aside retirement money once children, mortgage payments, and auto loans enter the picture.
 Young workers who get into the habit of saving early for retirement will be more likely to continue their savings even as their monthly expenses rise.

 While pension plans are becoming rarities, many workers do have the option of participating in the 401(k) plan at their company.
 If your company offers such a plan, you will be wise to participate and to contribute as much of each paycheck as allowed.
-The more you save each month, the more comfortable you'll be in your retirement years.
+The more you save each month, the more comfortable you will be in your retirement years.

 An Individual Retirement Account, better known as an IRA, is probably the best known of these vehicles.
 If your employer does not offer a retirement plan, you can deduct your contributions to a traditional IRA from your gross income.
-That pays off at tax time; you'll pay a lower amount of taxes because your reported income will be lower.
-However, your contributions to an IRA are not deductible if you have a retirement plan at your work.
+That pays off at tax time; you will pay a lower amount of taxes because your reported income will be lower.
+However, your contributions to an IRA are not deductible if you have a retirement plan at work.

 You can start withdrawing money from an IRA at the age of 59-and-a-half without paying any penalties.
 When you withdraw money from a traditional IRA, though, you will pay taxes.